0xkalle/healthili/README.md

 # healthili

 healthili is a simple, standalone and zero dependencies health check endpoint.
-If you have a worker service which does not expose a http API anyways but you need this tiny health check endpoint for your k8s / ec2 / fargate etc. healthili is for you.
+If you have a worker service which does not expose a http API anyways, but you want to use a HTTP health check endpoint for your k8s / ec2 / fargate etc. healthili is for you.

 Healthili is compliant with the IETF Draft [Health Check Response Format for HTTP APIs](https://tools.ietf.org/html/draft-inadarei-api-health-check-04).